An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Conclusion

 \section{Conclusion}

 In this work, we have developed and rigorously validated a comprehensive, high-order adaptive spectral-element framework tailored for relativistic radial quantum eigenvalue problems.
-By seamlessly integrating IDOM to structurally guarantee spectral stability, our approach systematically overcomes the two most formidable approximation bottlenecks in relativistic electronic structure calculations: the non-polynomial core singularities and the multi-scale, state-dependent asymptotic decay of wavefunctions.
+By seamlessly integrating IDOM to structurally guarantee spectral stability, our approach systematically overcomes the two most formidable approximation bottlenecks in relativistic electronic structure calculations: the multi-scale, state-dependent asymptotic decay of wavefunctions, and the non-polynomial core singularities (or steep near-core gradients).

-To intrinsically resolve the pathological near-nuclear $r^s$ singularities characteristic of heavy-element Coulomb-like potentials, we deployed GLOFs.
+To intrinsically resolve the pathological near-nuclear $r^s$ singularities characteristic of heavy-element Coulomb-like potentials, as well as the steep multi-scale boundary layers in finite-nucleus models, we deployed GLOFs.
 Crucially, this specialized basis operates as a robust ``black-box'' solver, exponentially resolving complex fractional power-law expansions without requiring any \textit{a priori} analytical extraction or specification of the singularity exponents.
 Concurrently, to capture the diffuse and highly oscillatory far-field tails, we introduced an Adaptive Laguerre Method framework.
 Driven by a dynamic, frequency-based indicator, this mechanism autonomously optimizes the characteristic length scale of the basis to perfectly envelop the physical support of the target state.
-This dual-adaptive spatial strategy completely eradicates the need for heuristic domain truncation and minimizes the required degrees of freedom, dramatically reducing computational overhead while preserving strict exponential convergence. {It should be emphasized that our framework exhibits high robust performance across both polynomial and non-polynomial wavefunction behaviors.}
+This dual-adaptive spatial strategy intrinsically bypasses the need for artificial domain truncation or dense localized mesh refinement.
+It minimizes the required degrees of freedom, dramatically reducing computational overhead while preserving strict exponential convergence.
+It should be emphasized that our framework exhibits highly robust performance across both singular (non-polynomial) and purely confining (polynomial) wavefunction behaviors.